-10.6 OTHER REQUIREMENTS & ADDITIONAL RECOMMENDATIONS
+10.6 OTHER REOUIREMENTS & ADDITIONAL RECOMMENDATIONS

-Ph.D. students should also refer to the PHS Handbook for other degree requirements.
+\Ph.D. students should also refer to the PHS Handbook for other degree requirements.

 Teaching Fellowship: Doctoral students in the PhD in Population Health Studies (PHS) with a field of study in Epidemiology must serve as a Teaching Fellow (TF) for at least 10 HSPH credits, which is the equivalent of 8 GSAS credits, by the end of their program.
-Out of the total 10 HSPH credits required, 5 will count toward the GSAS requirement of 4 unpaid GSAS teaching credits, and will be registered under Time-T through GSAS.
-The remaining Page 25 of 30

-5 HSPH credits will be paid through the Department of Epidemiology.
+Out of the total 10 HSPH credits required, 5 will count toward the GSAS requirement of 4 unpaid GSAS teaching credits.
+The remaining 5 HSPH credits will be paid through the Department of Epidemiology.
 This requirement can be completed by serving as a TF for the EPI courses listed below.
 Other courses that have a teaching component (e.g., lab section or weekly office hour) may also be counted with approval from the Assistant Director for Graduate Studies for the Department of Epidemiology.